amitwats/fixed_width_to_csv/Readme.md

 * **output** : All output data file is recieved here.
 * **parser** : The folder to hold all parsers.
 For the this project there is only one parser in it.
 * **tests** : The placeholder for all testing related artifacts and code.
 This has data generators in ***data*** folder, unit tests in the  ***unit_tests*** folder, and all integration tests in the ***integration_tests*** folder.
+* **Dockerfile** : The docker file used to run the application in a docker container.
+* **.dockerignore** : The standard docker ignore file to ignore copying certain artifats to the docker container.
 * **requirements.txt** : The list of python requirements
 * **.gitignore** : All files to be ignored by git.